Globus is a simple, reliable, and fast way to access and move your research data between systems.

 Users are notified via email for both successful and failed transfers.
 The email looks something like this, and provides a URL for more information:

 You can share folders to either specific individuals, or to groups that you create and manage within Globus.
 A group must be populated with at least one user.
-A shared folder must be created on a managed endpoint or on a Globus Plus endpoint; personal endpoints can receive shared folders but cannot create shares.
+A shared folder must be created on a managed collection or on a Globus Plus collection; personal collection can receive shared folders but cannot create shares.

 - Open the Globus web interface and log in using UVA Netbadge.

-- From the Transfer Files interface, log in to the UVA Main-DTN endpoint as described above.
+- From the Transfer Files interface, log in to the UVA Standard Security Storage collection as described above.

 - Navigate in the folder structure of that collection until you find the folder you want to share.
 Highlight it.

-- Next, select the Share link near the top of the files window.
+- Next, select the Share link on the right side of the files window.

-- Globus regards shared folders as collections/endpoints, so you must create a new endpoint to share the folder.
-Clicking on Share allows you to “Add a Shared Endopint.”
-You can only create and manage shared collections for directories or files that you own and can access.
+- Globus regards shared folders as collections, so you must create a new collection to share the folder.
+Clicking on Share allows you to “Add a Guest Collection.”
+You can only create and manage guest collections for directories or files that you own and can access.
 Provide a Display Share Name (required) and a description (optional).

-- Click CREATE.
+- Click “Create Share”.
 Your new share will be created.

 - Path - Leave this set to